Cobo3/CommandSystem/README.md

 static void Main(string[] args){
     CommandsManager manager = new CommandsManager();
+    Config.RegisterAssembly("Your assembly name");
 }
 ```

+#### Registering Assemblies
+CommandSystem needs to know where to look for commands and parsers.
+Assemblies containing such elements need to be registered using "Config.RegisterAssembly"

 ### Create and add Commands
 Commands can be created in three differet ways.